 - Treatments, medications, and assistive devices currently prescribed or in use;

 - A description of the expected progression or stability of the impact of the disability over time;

 - The credentials of the diagnosing professional(s).

 Final responsibility for selection of the most appropriate accommodations rests with the University.
-If a mutually acceptable accommodation cannot be found or if the requested accommodation is determined to be an "undue hardship" or affects the schedule of operations or the assignments of other individuals, the employee may file a grievance with the University Equal Opportunity Office in accordance with prevailing University discrimination grievance procedures.
+If a mutually acceptable accommodation cannot be found, if the requested accommodation is determined to be an "undue hardship", or if the requested accommodation alters the essential function of the course, the student may file a grievance with the ADA Coordinator or the University Institutional Equity Office in accordance with prevailing University discrimination grievance procedures.